apache/skywalking-rover/docs/en/setup/configuration/process_discovery/scanner.md

 # Linux Process Detector

-The Linux process scanner could detect any process in the Linux with finders.
-It has two mode:
+The Linux process scanner could detect any process in Linux with finders.
+It has two modes:
 1. **REGEX**: could define a regex to filter which processes declare to monitor.
-2. **AGENT_SENSOR**: scan recent active agent which have process status hook.
+2. **AGENT_SENSOR**: scan recent active agents which have process status hook.

-After find the process, it would be collect the metadata of the process when the report to the backend.
+After finding the process, it would collect the metadata of the process when the report to the backend.

 ## Configuration